- WRC Home

 Art Exhibitions @ the WRC

-The art exhibitions held monthly at the Women’s Resources Center feature work by student artists on campus that explore issues related to gender, sexuality, race, class, or (dis)ability.
+The art exhibitions held monthly at the Women’s Resources Center feature work by student artists on campus that explore issues related to gender, sexuality, and feminism.

 Submitting an Exhibit

 The Women’s Resources Center hosts art exhibitions throughout the year, and we're anxious to exhibit your work!
 We take work of all media, but prefer those that would be most easily exhibited at the WRC (such as medium-sized paintings, textile work, photography, etc.).
 Special consideration will be given to exhibits featuring intersectional representations, or explore women's history.
 This should not preclude anyone from submitting.